What are the Different Types of Breast Implants?

-The cost of the round gummy bear implants from Sientra is about the same as that of traditional round silicone gel implants, while the cost of the round “Inspira Cohesive” implants from Allergan is increased, versus the standard silicone gel implants.
-These implants are slightly firmer in their feel, compared to the traditional silicone implants.
+The cost of the round “Inspira Cohesive” implants from Allergan is a little higher than the standard silicone gel implants.
+These implants are just slightly firmer in their feel, compared to the traditional silicone implants, and get good reviews from our patients.

 3. Traditional Saline implants